willi-kappler/simple_units/README.md

 It allows you to write numeric code that is not only type save but also "unit save".

 It works on stable Rust, but unfortunately that means it doesn't scale.
-All units (and combination of them) must we written by hand.
+All units (and combination of them) must be written by hand.
 Macros help (and maybe some more macro magic can help more) but it is still a lot of work.

-For me it already payed off: I found a small bug in an old Fortran program the we are using ;-)
+For me it already payed off: I found a small bug in an old Fortran program we are using ;-)

 So if your favorite unit is missing just let me know.